 Below you’ll find a list of Alien Deleted Scenes that were in the theatrical release.
 Some of scenes, such as the Cocoon sequence, have been since included in Ridley Scott’s Director’s Cut.
 The Director’s Cut is 47 seconds shorter than the Theatrical version but removes quite a few scenes from the Theatrical cut.
 There’s a fantastic article on MovieCensorship.com that compares both versions.
 This article includes deleted scenes from the DVD / Blu-Ray and also scenes that were in the script but never filmed.
+You can also view the Alien Theatrical vs Director’s Cut article to see the difference between two cuts of the film.

 This deleted scene is of a long exterior look at the Nostromo’s tow.
 This scene isn’t in the Director’s Cut and is only found in the deleted scenes section.